sveltejs/eslint-plugin-svelte/docs/rules/no-at-debug-tags.md

 > disallow the use of `{@debug}`

-- :gear: This rule is included in `"plugin:svelte/recommended"`.
+- :gear: This rule is included in `"plugin:svelte/recommended"` configuration.

 ## :book: Rule Details